Cancer Council NSW logo

 • Sexuality, intimacy and fertility issues

-• Effects on sexual function and fertility
+• Effects on sex and fertility

 • Life after radiation therapy